cal-itp/data-infra/docs/contribute/content_types.md

     Sample SQL Here
     ```
 ```
+You can visit [this page](https://jupyterbook.org/content/code-outputs.html) for more information on how to format code outputs.

 (non-executing-code)=
 #### Non-Executing Code
 Non-executing code is formatted similarly to the executing code above, but replaces